amirshirazi1/bikesharing/README.md

 4. What type of user is using the bikes (subscriber or one-time payment customer)?

 ### The Answers
-1. This visualization shows where users start or end their rides.
+1. Users start or end their rides mainly focused in manhattan.

     ![vis1](images/vis1.png)

-2. These visualizations show the number of users and the amount of time that each particular rider uses the bike for by hour and minutes per hour.
-The first shows general users and the second shows users by gender.
+2. Below is the number of users and the amount of time that each particular rider uses the bike for by hour and minutes per hour.
+First is general users and second is users by gender.

     ![vis2](images/vis2.png)
     ![vis3](images/vis3.png)

-3. These visualizations show the number of users that check bikes out each hour of each day of the week.
-The first shows general users and the second shows users by gender.
+3. The number of users that check bikes out each hour of each day of the week can be seen in the heat graphs below.
+The first is general users and the second is users by gender.

     ![vis4](images/vis4.png)
     ![vis5](images/vis5.png)

-4. This visualization shows the number of users, separated by user type (one-time payment customer and subscriber), that use CitiBikes each day of the week.
+4. Showcased in the heat graphs below is the number of users, separated by user type (one-time payment customer and subscriber), that use CitiBikes each day of the week.

     ![vis6](images/vis6.png)